dart-lang/site-www/src/platforms.md

 ## Dart Native (VM JIT and AOT)

-Dart Native enables running Dart code compiled to native ARM, X86, or X64 machine code for mobile, desktop, and server apps.
+Dart Native enables running Dart code compiled to native ARM or X64 machine code for mobile, desktop, and server apps.

 The [Flutter framework]({{site.flutter}}) is a popular multi-platform UI toolkit